 Don’t have an existing US number?
 Sign up for OpenPhone to get a US or Canadian number.
 Then enjoy unlimited calling and texting to the US and Canada from any computer or mobile device using OpenPhone.

-Google Voice toll-free numbers also aren’t available at this time, but vanity numbers are.
+Google Voice toll-free numbers also aren’t available at this time.
 Keep in mind you’ll also need an existing number to verify your account before you can finish signing up.

 If you’re not able to sign up for a Google Voice number, you can alternatively link your phone number to Google Voice’s platform so your calls forward to that number.